GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     };
     ```

 1. Add `routeUserMessage` method in `router.js`.
+This method is one of the most important in the hand-off logic.
 If the incoming message is from a normal user, this method retrieves (or create) the conversation's info and use the `conversation.state` to decides if it continues the normal bot flow, send a message to the user informing the status of the queue or route the user's message to the human agent.

     ```javascript
     const routeUserMessage = (session, next) => {